xingbpshen/prompt4trust/README.md

 # Work in Progress

 ## 0. Before you start
-Make sure you have at least **3** NVIDIA GPUs with adequate memory (memory requirement depends on the scale of the LLM you want to use).
+Make sure you have at least **3** NVIDIA GPUs with adequate memory (memory requirement depends on the scale of the LLM you want to use) if you wish to use open-source downstream LLMs.
+Otherwise, you can use supported closed-source LLMs (see list below and see [**section 1.3**](#13-modifying-config)) as downstream, which only requires **2** GPUs.

+Supported closed-source LLMs as downstream:
+- `gemini-2.0-flash-001`
+- `gpt-4o-mini-2024-07-18`

 ## 1. Preparation
 ### 1.1 Installation